 Check out the different ways to roast beets.

 Rub some olive oil on the outside of the whole beets.
 Then, wrap each one in foil completely.
+Place your beets on a parchment-lined baking sheet.

-Roast the vegetables in the oven for 45 to 75 minutes.
+Roast the vegetables in the oven at 400℉ for 45 to 75 minutes.
 At about 30 minutes left, start checking the beets by poking a knife into the middle to see how tender they are.

 Set them aside to cool after they’re fully cooked.
 When you can handle the roasted vegetables, peel and discard the skin.
+Cut the beets into ½- to 1-inch cubes.

 This step can be done while the beets are roasting.

 Add vinegar, salt, sugar, and water to a large pot.
 Over high heat, bring the vinegar mixture to a boil.
-Immediately reduce the heat and allow it to summer for 2 to 3 minutes.
+Immediately reduce the heat and allow it to simmer for 2 to 3 minutes.

 If you heat the liquid too long, there will not be enough solution left for the carrots.
 Watch it carefully as it cooks.